Bhandal Himmat: Demography

-Most of the people are from Schedule Caste which constitutes 54.99% of total population in Bhandal Himmat.
+Most of the people are from Schedule Caste, which constitutes 54.99% of tohe toal population in Bhandal Himmat.
 The town does not have any Schedule Tribe population so far.

-Per census 2011, 357 people were engaged in work activities out of the total population of Bhandal Himmat which includes 338 males and 19 females.
-According to census survey report 2011, 98.88% workers describe their work as main work and 1.12% workers are involved in marginal activity providing livelihood for less than 6 months.
+Per the 2011 census, 357 people were engaged in work activities out of the total population of Bhandal Himmat, which includes 338 males and 19 females.
+According to the 2011 census survey report, 98.88% of workers describe their work as their main work, and 1.12% of workers are involved in marginal activity providing livelihood for less than 6 months.

 Education

-The village has a co-ed upper primary with secondary school founded in 1972.
-The school provide a mid-day meal as per the Indian Midday Meal Scheme.
+The village has a co-ed upper primary with a secondary school founded in 1972.
+The school provides a mid-day meal as per the Indian Midday MealScheme [2]e.

 Transport

 Rail

 Nurmahal train station is the nearest train station however, Phillaur Junction railway station is 26 km away from the village.